yoyo-holdings/engineer-exam/README.md

 This document contains [YOYO](https://github.com/yoyo-holdings)'s technical test.
 This is a standard application that provides a simple organizer for the user to store notes and TODOs.
-You will have 48 hours to send your PR and Answers to questions, complete or not.
+You have 48 hours to send your PR and Answers to questions, complete or not.

 * Instructions